ikergarcia1996/Easy-Translate/README.md

 --model_name facebook/m2m100_1.2B
 ```

-#### Multi-GPU:
+#### Multi-GPU

-See Accelerate documentation for more information (multi-node, TPU, Sharded model...): https://huggingface.co/docs/accelerate/index
+See Accelerate documentation for more information (multi-node, TPU, Sharded model...): <https://huggingface.co/docs/accelerate/index>
 You can use the Accelerate CLI to configure the Accelerate environment (Run
 `accelerate config` in your terminal) instead of using the
 `--multi_gpu and --num_processes` flags.

 ```bash